Satish Kumar (Bihar politician)

-Satish Kumar (born 1982) is an Indian politician from Bihar who is an MLA from Makhdumpur Assembly constituency which is reserved for Scheduled Caste community in Jahanabad District.
+Satish Kumar (born 1982) is an Indian politician from Bihar.
+He is a member of the Bihar Legislative Assembly from Makhdumpur Assembly constituency which is reserved for Scheduled Caste community in Jahanabad District.
 He won the 2020 Bihar Legislative Assembly election representing Rashtriya Janata Dal.

 Early life and education

 Kumar is from Barachatti, Gaya district, Bihar.
 He is the son of Rajendra Kumar Das.
 He completed his L.L.B. in 2009 at Anugrah Memorial Law College, Gaya.
 Earlier, he passed B.A. in 2005 at S.P.Y.
 College and intermediate at R.P.S College, Patna.

 Career

 Kumar won from Makhdumpur Assembly constituency representing Rashtriya Janata Dal in the 2020 Bihar Legislative Assembly election.
 He polled 71,571 votes and defeated his nearest rival, Devendra Kumar of Hindustani Awam Morcha (Secular), by a margin of 22,565 votes.